-Introduction
+1. Introduction

 Structural -functionalism in sociology appears as a recent attempt to integrate sociological knowledge into a form of theory.
 In this perspective, with Talcott Parsons, Robert Merton and Kingsley Davis as the most prominent spoke men, it tries to answer the question of how social phenomenon can be treated as dynamically interdependent variables, simply put each group or institution fulfills certain functions and persists because it is functional.
-(Horton & Hunt, 1984)

-According to Isajiw (2000) it can be said that functional analysis studies structural items of the social system in an attempt to show how they contribute towards integration or inversely dis- integration of the system by either fulfilling or failing to fulfill some needs or sets of needs of the system and in an attempt to show how these contributions bear on the existence of the item in the system.
+(Horton & Hunt, 1984) According to Isajiw (2000) it can be said that functional analysis studies structural items of the social system in an attempt to show how they contribute towards integration or inversely dis- integration of the system by either fulfilling or failing to fulfill some needs or sets of needs of the system.
 Similar logic involved in T. Parson discussion of the modern medical profession, he studies the established normative patterns of doctor - patient relationship by asking what would be the consequences of the system of such relationship of some imagined deviation from this established pattern.
-Thus system-maintaining consequences are related to the established norm pattern of functional specificity, affective neutrality and group orientation and performance while system disruptive consequences are related to the opposite of the established pattern (Handel 1993).
+Thus systemmaintaining consequences are related to the established norm pattern of functional specificity, affective neutrality and group orientation and performance while system disruptive consequences are related to the opposite of the established pattern (Handel 1993).
 This perspective shows the society as a system of organized network of co-operating groups operating in a fairly orderly manner according to a set rules and values shared by most members.
 In other words, the structural functionalists see society as an interrelated system in which each group plays a part and each practice helps the system to operate (Schaefer &Lamn 1995).

-The concept of function
+1.1 The concept of function